dongshengzhao/dongshengzhao.github.io/_posts/2015-03-16-first-blog.md

 ---

 ## Purpose of this blog
 > The main reason that I want to set up this blog is to help me study machine learning and do research in this area.
-I believe that it is a very good habit to rethink and write my own interpretation of what I have learned.
+I believe that it is a very good habit to rethink and rewrite my own interpretation of what I have learned.
 >